Lasten-Ernest/Lasten-Ernest.github.io/README.md

 # Project Name : ERNEST PORTFOLIO WEBSITE

 > Description the project.
-# Thia is a mobile portfolio website for Ernest Lasten, a web developer.
+# This is a mobile portfolio website for Ernest Lasten, a web developer.
 It contains information about his projects, skills, experience and includes his contact details.

 ## Built With

+- HTML
-- HTML AND CSS
+- CSS
 - JAVASCRIPT